JanKanis/gedit-reST-plugin/README.rst

     .../plugins/
             reST.plugin
             reST/
+                schemas/
+                  gschemas.compiled
+                  org.gnome.gedit.plug...
                 __init__.py
-                makeTable.py
-                etc.

-- Follow the instructions in `<syntax/README.rst>`_ to activate syntax highlighting.
+                config.py
+                restructuredtext.py
+                ...

+- Syntax highlighting works out-of-the-box with any new version of gedit.
-  (Note that recent versions of gedit already ship with this included.
-Check the language mode drop-down in the footer bar of gedit's editor window.)
+  (Check the language mode drop-down in the footer bar of the editor window.)
+  For older versions follow the instructions in `<syntax/README.rst>`_ to activate syntax highlighting.

 .. _releases: https://github.com/bittner/gedit-reST-plugin/releases